dotswg/dots-requirements/draft-ietf-dots-requirements.md

   addresses; address group aliasing; exchange of incident reports; and other hinting or configuration supplementing attack response.

-: As the resilience requirements for DOTS heartbeats mandate small signal message size, a separate, secure data channel utilizing an established reliable protocol SHOULD be used for bulk data exchange.
+: As the resilience requirements for DOTS mandate small signal message size, a separate, secure data channel utilizing an established reliable protocol SHOULD be used for bulk data exchange.
 The mechanism for bulk data exchange is not yet specified, but the nature of the data involved suggests use of a reliable, adaptable protocol with established and configurable conventions for authentication and authorization.

 Operational requirements
 ------------------------